riverscuomo/apps/README.md

 ## Daily Runs From the `Maintenance.py` Script

 I think maintenance.py is importing and running the (editable) installed version in .venv\Lib\site-packages\

+Correct Package Structure
+Here’s how your project should be structured for clarity and proper functionality:

+kotlin
+Copy code
+rivertils/                # Project root
+    setup.py              # Package setup script
+    rivertils/            # Actual Python package
+        __init__.py       # Marks this as a Python package services/
+            __init__.py   # Marks this as a subpackage services.py   # Contains your service functions
+Why the Top-Level __init__.py Causes Issues
+A top-level __init__.py makes Python treat the project root as part of the package.
+This can result in Python trying to resolve imports like rivertils.rivertils.services instead of rivertils.services.
+When installed in editable mode (pip install -e), Python might incorrectly register the package, leading to import errors.